dev-math/docker-mopidy/README.md

 For information on setting up sound in Docker with Pulseaudio or ALSA, refer to [Container sound: ALSA or Pulseaudio](https://github.com/mviereck/x11docker/wiki/Container-sound:-ALSA-or-Pulseaudio).

 Note:
-- I'm the ['Example usage'](#example-usage) section, Pulseaudio is used with a shared socket, and my pulseaudio cookie is located in `~/.config/pulse/cookie`.
+- In the ['Example usage'](#example-usage) section, Pulseaudio is used with a shared socket, and my pulseaudio cookie is located in `~/.config/pulse/cookie`.
 You may need to adjust this based on your setup.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.